 Working overtime is a source of livelihood for many Americans.
 Unfortunately, that extra work is not always properly compensated.
 All too often, employers try to exploit their employees by withholding or refusing to pay for overtime hours worked.
 You don’t have to submit to this kind of exploitation, and you shouldn’t.
-The John W. Dalton Law Offices can help you recover every penny your hard work is worth under federal overtime pay law and California overtime pay law.
+The John W. Dalton Law Office can help you recover every penny your hard work is worth under federal overtime pay law and California overtime pay law.
 John Dalton is a former CIA officer and he has over 25 years of experience as a lawyer.
 You are in good hands with him.

 If your employer owes you for overtime hours you worked, contact a California unpaid overtime lawyer immediately to get the money you are owed as soon as possible.

 Employees’ Legal Rights to Overtime Pay

 Fortunately, there are several laws that protect employees against this kind of exploitation: the Fair Labor Standards Act (FLSA) and state labor laws.
 In California, the state’s labor laws are very similar to the FLSA.
 However, California law does provide some additional rights to workers in the state compared to the FLSA.

 The FLSA is a federal law establishing broad minimum rights for employees in the United States, including:

 - The right to overtime pay for hours worked over 40 per workweek for non-FLSA-exempt workers;